Eat-Local/eat-local-fe/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Setup
-- Clone the repository to your local machine
+- Clone this repository to your local machine
-- Visit the <a href="https://github.com/Eat-Local/eat-local-be">BE repository</a>, and clone it down as a sibling on your local machine
 - `cd` into the repository
 - Make sure the necessary dependencies are installed on your local machine (`react-router-dom`, `cypress`, `apollo client`, `google-map-react`, `graphql`, `react-icons`, etc.)
-- Once the necessary dependencies are installed, `cd` back into the root of the repository, and run `npm start`
+- Once the necessary dependencies are installed, `cd` back into the parent of this repository
+- Visit the <a href="https://github.com/Eat-Local/eat-local-be">BE repository</a>, clone it down as this repo's sibling on your local machine, and install necessary dependencies
+- Run `npm start`, `cd` back to the FE repo, and run `npm start`
+- Have fun!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>